JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 Makefile  main.c  my_sweet_program
 ```

+Could you build your C program without a makefile?
+Yes, but why?

-The [Makefile][11] that will build our MeowMeow encoder/decoder is
+The [makefile][11] that will build our MeowMeow encoder/decoder is
 only a little more sophisticated than this example, but the basic
 structure is the same.
 I'll break it down [Barney-style][article-makefile]
-for you, and you'll be writing cool Makefiles in no time.
+for you, and you'll be writing cool makefiles in no time.

 ### Form Follows Function